 These endless possibilities are a huge pro for those who have taste in patterns and bold colors but there are also many options to keep it neutral in a design that complements your bedroom.

 The con includes that to make this work as described, you would remove your closet door and have to store it or trash it.
 Others are bothered by the exterior hardware needed to hold the curtain rod (similar to what was mentioned for the barn door).
+See other curtain hanging options in this article.
 The lack of privacy may also bother some as well.

 Also, consider the following that this choice provides for homeowners: